-Do you have your heart set on buying a pre-owned Rolex GMT-Master watch?
+Do you have your heart set on buying a pre-owned Rolex GMT?
 We can’t blame you; regardless of which reference you get, they are all truly fantastic timepieces!
 Here are a few pro tips help you out while you search for the perfect one.

 1. There are GMT-Master and GMT-Master II Models